 A lot can change for salespeople when the economy takes a turn for the worse — personally and professionally.
 In many cases, uncertain financial times lead to what might appear to be significant dips in a sales rep's overall performance.
 In a complex financial landscape, it might be unfair to maintain the same standards and expectations you've always held for your reps.

 When economic conditions are particularly volatile, the conventional metrics you've used to gauge your reps' overall performance won't be as reliable or reflective of the effort, energy, and sales acumen they're bringing to their day-to-day.
 So when you conduct performance reviews during troubling financial times, you'll need to adjust your strategies and frame of mind.

-Start with some positive feedback to ease the mood.
+- Start with some positive feedback to ease the mood.

-Establish reasonable goals and offer guidance on how to achieve them.
+- Establish reasonable goals and offer guidance on how to achieve them.

-1. Comprehensively prepare for the review.
+1. Prepare for a comprehensive review.

 During rougher economic stretches, gauging a rep's performance can be less straightforward.
-A poor economy often means less consistent or more erratic interest from prospects and existing customers.
-That can make certain KPIs less reflective of a rep's individual skills and effort.
+A poor economy often means less consistent or erratic interest from prospects and existing customers.
+That can make certain KPIs less reflective of a rep's skills and effort.

-When conducting a performance review during a difficult financial time, you might have to dig a little deeper to really understand how a rep is faring.
+When conducting a performance review during a difficult financial time, you might have to dig a little deeper to understand how a rep is faring.
 For instance, let's say you're reviewing an account executive's performance during an economic downturn.
 The clients they serve might be hit particularly hard by the shifting financial landscape — relative to their colleagues' accounts.

 2. Start with some positive feedback to ease the mood.

 Again, tensions are bound to be high under less-than-ideal economic conditions, and you can't be sure how the state of the economy is impacting your reps' lives beyond the office.
-That's why you need to offer a bit more cushion to your criticism than you might have under the usual circumstances.
+That's why you need to offer more cushion to your criticism than you might have under the usual circumstances.